 I would like to be "greener," yes, but living in the woods precludes any sort of active solar-powered system.
 Besides, the trees help cool my house—by 6-8 degrees—so I'm saving some energy right there.
 And the house is 100% electric, so aside from an occasional fire in the fireplace, I'm not personally generating any CO2.

 But there's another factor in all of this that's not a function of house size or system efficiency: it's the time I have left remaining on Planet Earth.
 Some systems take decades to realize a payback on the investment; I don't have much more than just a couple of decades left in my life, so investing in something that won't pay back in my lifetime makes no sense.

 Just as with electrical wiring and plumbing, I enjoy building an HVAC system.
 But unlike the electrical and plumbing systems for the house, I didn't have plans already laid out before going to work, because I didn't nail down what type of system I'd be using until the house was already under construction.
 Ultimately I made things up as I went along, which necessitated a number of minor structural revisions.

-Above, I'm posing some fittings temporarily in place to evaluate the viability of various possible configurations.
 Note that I'm using rigid ductwork: just as I prefer copper over plastic for water supply plumbing, I prefer galvanized steel over flexible plastic for ductwork.
 Yes, I could complete the whole system in an afternoon using plastic, but there are aspects of it I don't care for, such as its propensity to collect dust and dirt in the ribs, and the need to provide continuous support.
-System efficiency is also impacted because it requires more force to move air through the ribbed ductwork.
-But most of all, I feel satisfaction going though the design and assembly processes.
+But above all, I feel satisfaction going though the design and assembly processes.
 Below is the space for the blower, ready for its installation.